 If you’re planning a trip to the beautiful island of Jersey, visiting the poignant and chilling Jersey War Tunnels is an absolute must.
-There’s so much food for thought here, and it is sure to leave a lasting impression on you.
+There’s so much food for thought at the underground hospital Jersey – it is sure to leave a lasting impression on you.